primatejs/primate/README.template.md

 ### HTML

-Create an HTML component in `components/user-index.html`.
+Create an HTML component in `components/user-index.html`

 ```html
 <!-- serving-content/user-index.html -->
 ```

-Serve the component in your route.
+Serve the component in your route

 ```js
 // serving-content/html.js